Metabolic Gene Articles & Analysis

 8 articles found

+Secondary metabolites, or biochemical indicators of fungal development, are of intense interest to humankind due to their pharmaceutical and/or toxic properties.
 We present here a novel Aspergillus nuclear protein, LaeA, as a global regulator of secondary metabolism in this genus.
-Deletion of laeA (laeA) blocks the expression of metabolic gene clusters, including the sterigmatocystin (carcinogen), penicillin (antibiotic), and lovastatin (antihypercholesterolemic agent) gene clusters. ...
+Deletion of laeA (laeA) blocks the expression of metabolic gene clusters, including the sterigmatocystin ...

+Secondary metabolites, or biochemical indicators of fungal development, are of intense interest to humankind due to their pharmaceutical and/or toxic properties.
 We present here a novel Aspergillus nuclear protein, LaeA, as a global regulator of secondary metabolism in this genus.
-Deletion of laeA (laeA) blocks the expression of metabolic gene clusters, including the sterigmatocystin (carcinogen), penicillin (antibiotic), and lovastatin (antihypercholesterolemic agent) gene clusters. ...
+Deletion of laeA (laeA) blocks the expression of metabolic gene clusters, including the sterigmatocystin ...